Australia's opposition rules out power-sharing post election

 “I say that it’s the best message yet to the whole country that if you want effective members of parliament driving progressive change, then vote Green,” Milne said.

-The Labor government this month shaved economic expansion and revenue forecasts ahead of the September 7 poll, tipping growth to slow to 2.5 percent this fiscal year, down from a previously forecast 2.75 percent, and joblessness to climb to 6.25 percent.
+The Labor government this month shaved economic expansion and revenue forecasts ahead of the Sept.
+7 poll, tipping growth to slow to 2.5 percent this fiscal year, down from a previously forecast 2.75 percent, and joblessness to climb to 6.25 percent.
+(Reporting by Rob Taylor; Editing by Nick Macfie)